maxvanzandt/maxvanzandt/README.md

 M.A. in Statistics & Data Science at UC Berkeley (expected May 2027), B.S. in Statistics from the University of Virginia (GPA 3.91).
-I'm targeting Statistician / Data Scientist roles centered on causal inference, experimentation, and A/B testing — in product data science or biostatistics.
+I'm targeting Statistician / Data Scientist roles centered on causal inference, experimentation, and A/B testing - especially in tech, biostats/pharma, or research-adjacent settings.

 ## Experience